tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 -->

-Integration providers will be responsible for handling upgrades and migrations for their own components.
-A `<name>.integrations.tekton.dev/version` annotation may be useful for identifying integration versions.
+Integration providers will be responsible for handling upgrades and migrations for statuses of their own components.
+No